appclacks/documentation/content/guides/healthcheck/_index.md

 The `appclacks healthcheck list` and `appclacks healthcheck get --id <healthcheck_id>` commands can be used to retrieve health checks information.

+You can update an existing health check with the `appclacks healthcheck <type> update` commands.
+All health checks fields which you want to configure should be specified, the update is a replace.

 ## Health checks results

 Each time a health check is executed by the Appclacks cloud platform, its result is stored and available through the Appclacks API.